2020PB/police-brutality/all-locations.md

 ### Police respond to splashed water with excessive force | July 7th

-Police are attempting to tow a car and protesters have gathered around in opposition.
+Police are attempting to tow a car at 6th and Jefferson; protesters have gathered in opposition.
 A protester splashes water on an officer and attempts to run away.
 The officer chases her, holds her in a headlock, and forces her to the ground with the aid of several other officers.
 One officer kneels on the protester to arrest her while other officers hold the crowd back.
 One officer can be heard saying repeatedly saying, "Back the fuck off."

 The filmer also posted a screenshot, alleging that the protester was charged with disorderly conduct, possession of marijuana, inciting a riot, and third degree assault of an officer.
 Third degree assault is generally classified as the intent to cause serious bodily harm, generally with a deadly weapon.
 The filmer is a journalist with the Courier Journal and is verified on Twitter, lending some credence to her allegations about the charges.